MilenaJoanna/FinalProjectVistula/docs/Transformer_architecture.md

   Since the machine learning models understand only numbers but not texts, the inputs should be encoded (= converted into a numerical format).

-- **input embeddings** - input embeddings are the inputs converted into a numerical format.
+- **embeddings** - embeddings are learned vector representations of the input tokens (words or subwords) that capture semantic and syntactic information.

   They function as a kind of a dictionary and help the machine learning model to understand the meaning of the words.

 - **positional encoding** - positional encodings are added to the input embeddings to make sure that the original words' order is preserved.

   This is important because unlike former language models, the language models based on transformers, process the input embeddings not one by one, but analyzes all of them at once.
-The main advantage of it is the fact that it decreases significantly the processing time.
+The main advantage of processing the entire input sequence at once (parallelization) is that it allows for capturing long-range dependencies more effectively, which was a limitation of previous sequential models like RNNs.
 On the other hand, though, problems with information related to words' order may occur.

 - **encoder** - the encoder processes the input.